-Emperor Menelik defeated Italian forces at Adwa but did not march to the Red Sea.
-The EPLF feel alienated by the emperor because he had not fought to liberate Eritrea.
-The TPLF share those sentiments and have additional issues concerning Menelik's relations with Emperor Yohannes, and his designated heir, Ras Mengesha.
+- 6) Emperor Menelik defeated Italian forces at Adwa but did not march to the Red Sea.
+The TASH feel alienated by the emperor because he did not fight to liberate Eritrea.
+The TT share those sentiments and have additional issues concerning Menelik's relations with Emperor Yohannes, and his designated heir, Ras Mengesha.
 Several from southern regions have issues with Menelik II for he incorporated them back into Ethiopia after their semi independence since the era of princes.
-More on the contributions of Menelik is given in Appendix 17.

-3) Italy, which became a unified country in 1870, was invited by Britain to occupy Massawa in 1885.
+More on the contributions of Menelik is given in Appendix 4. - 7) Italy, which became a unified country in 1870, was invited by Britain to occupy Masawa in 1885.
 It encroached on Medri Bahri and Mereb Mellash, named it Eritrea in 1889 and governed it from 1889 through 1941.
 It used Eritrea as a springboard to occupy the whole of historical Ethiopia, which included Somalia from 1936-1941.
 In its 50 years of occupying Eritrea Italy expunged the feudal order in Eritrea by eradicating the intelligentsia and creating anew its own supporters.
 It allowed education up to the 4th elementary school grade.
 The Eritrawi Ethiopian underwent an experience different from the rest of the country.
-Though Italy occupied the whole of Ethiopia for five years constant battles by patriots and the short duration of control did not permit Italy to deconstruct the whole of Ethiopia as it did in Eritrea, which it occupied for 50 years.

-- 4) President Wilson of USA utilized self determination among his 14 Points Principle to breakup the Hungarian-Austrian Empire.
+Though Italy occupied the whole of Ethiopia for five years constant battles by patriots and the short duration of control did not permit Italy to deconstruct the whole of Ethiopia as it did in Eritrea, which it occupied for 50 years. - 8) President Wilson of USA utilized self determination among his 14 Points Principle to breakup the Hungarian-Austrian Empire.
 At the end of the war, Italy gained some territory in accordance to the application of selfdetermination enunciated in the 14 points.
 However Italy did not release its colonial rule over northern Ethiopia (Eritrea).
-On the contrary, because it was an alley its colonial ambitions were supported.
-The double standard pursued by Western nations is always a source of alienation of peoples in the weaker regions who recognize that a uniform application of standards would have benefited them too. - 5) Britain ruled over Eritrea from 1941 to 1952.
+The double standard pursued by Western nations is always a source of alienation of peoples in the weaker regions who recognize that a uniform application of standards would have benefited them too.

+- 9) Britain ruled over Eritrea from 1941 to 1952.
 After Italy was routed out of Ethiopia (including from Eritrea and Somalia) in 1941 by British and Ethiopian forces, Britain took an Ethiopian province and colonized it.
 After the 1947 Treaty of Marseille, Italy relinquished all claims to its African colonies.
 Yet, Britain continued to rule over Eritrea, Somalia and part of Ogaden from 1941 onwards.
 It took a lot of diplomatic effort by the Ethiopian government and Eritrawi Ethiopians to arrest the rule of Britain over Eritrea in 1952, and that over part of Ogaden in 1954.
-The additional years of separation of the Eritrawi Ethiopian are further sources of alienation of the same.

-The TPLF gave away Ethiopia islands and other maritime and coastal territories and inhabitants to be ruled by the
+The additional years of separation of the Eritrawi Ethiopian are further sources of alienation of the same. - 10) TPLF gave away Ethiopia islands and other maritime and coastal territories and inhabitants to be ruled by the EPLF.